 - Wed., February 17, 12pm EST in CTRB-3161

 - Wed., February 24, 12pm EST in CTRB-3161

 - Wed., March 2, 12pm EST in CTRB-3161

 SECIM provides state-of-the-art metabolomics services to users in all areas of biomedical and biological sciences.
 Four cores provide services and develop emerging technologies for the SECIM pipeline, giving users the flexibility to choose the best approach for a particular problem.
 Pricing for SECIM Services can be found at http://secim.ufl.edu/services/.
 SECIM services include:

 - Mass Spectrometry Services Core: high-throughput global and targeted metabolomics

 - Nuclear Magnetic Resonance Core: global metabolomics and biomarker identification

-- Advanced Mass Spectrometry Core: biomarker identification, imaging mass spectrometry and isotopic ratio outlier analysis
+- Advanced Mass Spectrometry Core: biomarker identification, imaging mass spectrometry and isotopic ratio outlier analysis (IROA)

 - Bioinformatics Core: quality controlled data from the three analytical cores will be available to users with several statistical analysis options in an interactive web interface